Discover the Best Budget Laptops Under $500 for Every Need

 Key Takeaways

-• ✓ Chromebooks offer excellent value and performance for basic tasks.
+• ✓ Modern budget laptops offer surprising performance for everyday tasks.

 How It Works